michelegiovannibianchi/TRECI/Constant_potential/README.md

 <img src="CP_workflow_general.png" alt="CP" width="70%">

-These steps should be repeated until the generated ML potential is sufficiently reliable, i.e.:
+These steps should be repeated until the generated ML potentials are sufficiently reliable, i.e.:
-- it allows for stable MD simulations
+- they allow for stable MD simulations
-- it is accurate
+- they are accurate
-- it grants converged physical properties (e.g., solvent density profile)
+- they grant converged physical properties (e.g., solvent density profile)